 30.7 The Supplier may licence and/or assign all or any part of its rights and/or obligations under these Terms without the Customer’s consent.
 The Customer cannot licence or assign without the written approval of the Supplier.

 30.8 The Supplier may elect to subcontract out any part of the Services but shall not be relieved from any liability or obligation under these Terms by so doing.
 Furthermore, the Customer agrees and understands that they have no authority to give any instruction to any of the Supplier’s subcontractors, contractors or employees without the authority of the Supplier.

 30.9 The Customer agrees that the Supplier may amend these Terms by notifying the Customer in writing.
-These changes shall be deemed to take effect from the date on which the Customer accepts such changes, or otherwise at such time as the Customer makes a further request for the Supplier to provide Goods to the Customer.
+These changes shall be deemed to take effect from the date on which the Customer accepts such changes.

 30.10 Neither party shall be liable for any default due to any act of God, war, terrorism, strike, lock-out, industrial action, fire, flood, storm or other event beyond the reasonable control of either party.

 30.11 Both parties warrant that they have the power to enter into these Terms and have obtained all necessary authorisations to allow them to do so, they are not insolvent and that these Terms creates binding and valid legal obligations on them.